 DISCLOSURE: Some of the links in this post contain affiliate links, which come at no cost to you.
 Know that I only promote products I personally use and stand behind.
 To learn more about my affiliates, please review my disclosure policy.

 Hence… I LOVE CHRISTMAS CARD SEASON! or more appropriately Holiday card season (shout out to my Jewish friends!)

 In years past I designed my own illustrated cards.
 They ranged from spoofing the classifieds ad with funny seasonal descriptions, to owls, to cake stands.
-You can see some designs above or see the full collection which are available for purchase here in my Cafepress shop.
 Once we were married and little miss arrived, we’ve switched over to the beloved photo card and have chosen Shutterfly and Tiny Prints as my printing sources!

 This year Jamie, a SOTD Contributor, (and what has turned out to be our family’s photographer shooting both our engagement pictures and maternity pictures) captured a bunch of family shots one late fall afternoon.
 The above photo was one of the best of the day showing off a very ticklish Brielle and her mouth full of teeth!

 I’m already a big fan of Tiny Prints (since using them for Brielle’s first birthday and having them as my baby shower invite) so I went there first to design some cards.
 GUYS – they have this “Show With My Photo” feature now that is so cool!
 You can upload one of your images and see your picture as a placeholder image on all the photo cards in the gallery!

 I have a photo already chosen in the above screenshot but you can see on the top left where I can change it to other photo.
 WOW!
 Why doesn’t every site do this?
 It was so much easier to visualize which card I wanted – or more like which 20 cards I would choose!